choria-io/asyncjobs/README.md

 during the lifecycle.

 Multiple processes can process jobs concurrently, thus job processing is both horizontally and vertically scalable.
 Job handlers are implemented in Go with one process hosting one or many handlers.
+Other languages can implement Job Handlers using
+NATS Request-Reply services.
 Per process concurrency and overall per-queue concurrency controls exist.

 This package heavily inspired by [hibiken/asynq](https://github.com/hibiken/asynq/).